 - a.
 Write programs on industrial robots to perform simulated industrial processes to operate within the confines of each robot's work envelope. - b.
 Demonstrate the improvement of the efficiency of an automated robotics process by reducing cycle time, decreasing memory usage, using advanced programming techniques, and so forth. - 2.
-Demonstrate the ability to integrate peripheral equipment. - a.
-Program and interface peripheral devices such as a programmable logic controller into robotics work cells. - b.
-Interface contact and noncontact sensors into robotics work cell. - 3.
-Demonstrate the ability to troubleshoot and maintain a robotics work cell. - a.
+Demonstrate the ability to integrate peripheral equipment.

+3. Demonstrate the ability to troubleshoot and maintain a robotics work cell.

+- a.
 Locate and isolate faults in robotics applications. - b.
 Demonstrate the use of test equipment and troubleshooting logic to repair faults. - c.
 Perform routine maintenance procedures on robots with the use of checklists and service equipment (null servo valves, zero encoders, calibrate potentiometers, etc.).